By Kathleen Martens

 But she says they are outnumbered by non-survivor coalitions.

-“You know, it’s horrible… How are you going to talk about the issues we face and not even have us fairly represented?
+“You know, it’s horrible… How are you going to talk about the issues we face and not even have us fairly represented?” she wonders.

 “We’re OK if we’re broken but as soon as we exert any kind of strength then we’re troublemakers.”